Freedom From the Difficulties of the Depraved Heart

 if the son therefore shall make you free, you shall be free indeed. — John 8:36

 Believe it and be free!
 This isn’t just “good news,” it is the best news and the most important news.
 There is none like Jesus!
 We are not captives to this world.
 We are children of the promise, and we should be living like it.

 Has the salt lost its savor?
 Are the lights going out?
 If we have faith, we should continue and know that the work of our salvation will be completed in us according to the abundant grace of Jesus, and nothing will stand in the way — least of all ourselves.
 By the working of the Holy Spirit in us, we will walk after the present-day and future-coming kingdom of God.
 We will be free indeed!

 Why Is Jesus the only way to God?

 Jesus saith unto him, I am the way, the truth, and the life: no man comes unto the Father, but by me. — John 14:6

-Visit the articles page for a full list of articles written and in progress.
+Visit the Articles page for a list of article series written and in progress.